To see the spots on DX Summit of all YOTA stations, click here.

 YOTA Month 2023 event participation in the Americas

-The awards and QSL program for this special event is sponsored by IARU Region 1 YOTA (Europe/Africa/Middle East).
+This special event is sponsored by IARU Region 1 YOTA (Europe/Africa/Middle East/Parts of Asia).
 They are sponsoring an award for working YOTA stations all around the world.

 In the USA: